Note

 Step 2: To connect the camera module and complete the configuration, please refer to: Camera Module.

 Step 3: Go into the Raspberry Pi Desktop.
 You may need a screen for a better experience, refer to: Connect your Raspberry Pi.
-Or access the Raspberry Pi desktop remotely, for a detailed tutorial please refer to Remote Desktop Access for Raspberry Pi.
+Or access the Raspberry Pi desktop remotely, for a detailed tutorial please refer to Remote Desktop.

 Step 4: Open a Terminal and get into the folder of the code.